IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-intro-to-dna-rna/index.md

 <br>
 <br>
-The annealing of two complementary strands of DNA ultimately gives it its' helical shape.
+The annealing of two complementary strands of DNA ultimately gives it a helical shape.
 More precisely, after some time, the repulsive forces of the negatively charged backbones of each strand and the attractive forces of 'complementary base paring' will reach a kind of balanced state, where parts of the DNA molecule that are attracted to each other are as close to each other as they can be without forcing parts of the molecule which are repelled to be very close.
 Remarkably, this balancing act results in the spiral shape we know and love!

 </details>